 Mood disorders are sometimes called affective disorders.
 Affect (emphasis on the first syllable) means emotional state as revealed through facial expressions and gestures.

 Sadness and joy are part of the normal experience of everyday life and differ from the depression and mania that characterize mood disorders.
 Sadness is a natural response to loss, defeat, disappointment, trauma, or catastrophe.
-Sadness may be psychologically beneficial because it enables people to withdraw from offensive or unpleasant situations, which may aid recovery.

 Grief or bereavement is the most common of the normal reactions to a loss or separation, such as the death of a loved one, divorce, or romantic disappointment.
 Usually, bereavement and loss do not cause persistent, incapacitating depression except in people predisposed to mood disorders.